patrickmohrmann/earthdawn4eV2/documentation/user-journeys/close-combat-no-range.md

 ## User Journey:

-Actor1 <ACTOR1> is not adjacent to Actor2 <ACTOR2> and has Actor2 <ACTOR2> targeted.
+Actor1 <ACTOR1> is not adjacent to Actor2 <ACTOR2> and has Actor2 <ACTOR2> targeted. <br>
-On activating the abilities *melee weapons* or *unarmed combat* a ui notification appears, informing about, that the target is out of range
+On activating the abilities *melee weapons* or *unarmed combat* a ui notification appears, informing about, that the target is out of range.<br>

 ### Diagram: